-the Commission should avoid prescriptive goals.
-They argue that detailed requirements can discourage innovation in new accessibility services and delay the development of the overall industry.
-As an alternative, Cruise suggests the Commission create an incentive for innovation rather than mandating specific solutions or requiring modifications to existing service and point to Senate Bill (SB) 1376 as an example.
-Aurora highlights that the industry is taking proactive steps to educate and serve passengers with disabilities.
+Commission create an incentive for innovation rather than mandating specific solutions or requiring modifications to existing service and point to Senate Bill (SB) 1376 as an example.106 Aurora highlights that the industry is taking proactive steps to educate and serve passengers with disabilities.107

-Cruise asserts that it is premature to establish training requirements for wheelchair operators for it has not yet been determined that the WAVs would be manually driven. $^{108}$
+Cruise asserts that it is premature to establish training requirements for wheelchair operators for it has not yet been determined that the WAVs would be manually driven.108

-The Commission adopts the goal to "Expand the benefits of AV technologies to all of California's communities" and elects not to define "accessibility" at this time.
+The Commission adopts the goal to Expand the benefits of AV technologies to all of California's communities, including people with disabilities, and elects not to define "accessibility" at this time.
 The Commission agrees that any definition of accessibility should remain broad and inclusive to make clear that the Commission intends to expand the benefits of AV technologies to all communities and demographics.
-This includes, but is not limited to, people who need a WAV, people who are blind, and people without access to the internet or smartphones.
+This includes, but is not limited to, people who need a WAV, people who are blind, people with other disabilities, and people without access to the internet or smartphones.